Miss-Kiparis/ducks-dating/README.md

 # ducks-dating
-tinder for ducks pet project (mobile-first app)
+tinder for ducks pet project (mobile-first and probably the only mobile app)